 Benefits

-Electric motors offer several advantages over internal combustion engines:
+Electric marine motors offer several advantages over internal combustion engines:

-- They’re completely silent and there’s no smelly exhaust gases to deal with.
+- No noxious fumes or smelly exhaust gases to deal with.

 - Instant torque.
 Electric propulsion provides instant torque, giving you better maneuverability and more consistent speeds in choppy conditions.